 2. I attended the University of Arkansas at Fayetteville and got my degree in English with an emphasis in Creative Writing.

 3. I then married a Scotsman named Scott and moved to Greenock, Scotland, where we stayed for nine years.
-[Recent developments: Also now getting divorced from very lovely Scotsman.]
+[Recent developments: Also now getting divorced from said Scotsman.]

 4. During those nine years, we created three awesome and insane children, Fifi, Lolly and Jaguar (not their real names).